Previous chapter: Prologue

 "Yeah.
 Fisk saved a lot of people.
 Because of the power issues, Fisk was forced to ride out the Stream with the coils at close to full blast, and he did so amazingly.
 The first space surfer.
 He caught and navigated the waves and arrived at their destination, Neptune, a whole two days earlier than expected!"

-We speak of space-surfer culture and the stars of the sport.
-Alonzo knows this stuff as well I do.
+We speak of space-surfing, the surfer culture, and the stars of the sport.
+Alonzo some knows this stuff as well as I do, but he's terrible with names.

 He was born on Catalina Island, moved off-planet due to a health condition, now wears the suit to sustain a very specific atmosphere.
 Lives in Capistrano, an asteroid-belt city.
 They sail through the belt and consume smaller asteroids using Stream tugs.
 Each tug is a large nuclear reactor, connected to the asteroids by nets and webs.
 They pull the asteroids to the nearby cities.
 Alonzo is a pilot on the asteroid-hunting crew.